rxn742/Sr88-Rydberg-simulation/README.md

 ## Contributing

-For any bugs or update requests please contact rxn742
+For any bugs or update requests please raise an issue.